What is an actor?

 There are also many different types of acting roles as well.
 Background actors are known as “extras” and are found in the background of the scene, usually out of focus.
 These professionals usually don’t have lines and are there to make a scene come alive.
 Co-star actors have a few lines and usually only appear in one or two scenes.
 While recurring roles are characters who are found consistently throughout the story, and a series regular is one of the main characters seen most often throughout a series.

 An actor’s salary range will vary greatly depending on your geographic location, education, and the type of roles you have played before:

 - Salary.com projects the average annual income for an actor to be $59,217 with a range from $39,313 to $84,214.

 - An actor’s salary can vary greatly depending on the state you work in.
 ZipRecruiter estimates Washington, Maryland, and New York to be the highest paying states for acting from $70,840-$73,704.
 Georgia and Louisiana offer the lowest paying salaries between $48,917-$49,788.

 - Indeed ranks the average actor salary at $25,764 with Los Angeles and New York being the top paying cities for Actors in the United States.

-Keep in mind that actors’ salaries can vary greatly depending on their role, experience, and whether or not they are working full-time.
-Most actors start off with a smaller salary due to their lack of experience and small network.
-As actors begin to play bigger roles, popular directors will be able to spot them out for specific roles.
+Keep in mind that these salaries can vary greatly depending on their role, experience, and whether or not they are working full-time.
+Most individuals start off with a smaller salary due to their lack of experience and small network.
+As they begin to play bigger roles, popular directors will be able to spot them out for specific roles.
 People who land jobs in Hollywood and Broadway earn much higher salaries with an income ranging from $1,000-$10,000 per week.
 Actors typically need to build strong connections with different screenwriters and directors to make it in these bigger industries.

-Since actors play different roles in multiple different settings, the estimated annual earnings are volatile and mainly depend on how successful your show or movie does in the theater.
+Since they play different roles in multiple different settings, the estimated annual earnings are volatile and mainly depend on how successful your show or movie does in the theater.

 Steps to becoming an actor